RSAT-doc/rsat-conda/how-to-package-RSAT-to-conda.md

 ### Command to build a conda package

+This is the general command to build a conda package.
+We ionclude the channels in the command itself.
+We will call this command below with different receipes directories, in order to build the packages for RSAT dependencies and, once they are all done, for the RSAT package itself.

 ```
 conda build  -c conda-forge -c bioconda -c rsat [path_to_the_recipes_dir]
 ```

 ### Command to upload a package to anaconda

+After having built the package, we will upload it to the anaonda server.

 ```
 anaconda upload -u rsat XXXX (see output of the build)